sarangmenon555/MedSympTra/README.md

 ---

 *MedSympTra — Free.
 Private.
-Works offline.
 Built for communities that need it most.*